Configuration

 To get more in depth information about the site handling please refer to the Site handling docs.

-Ensure, that you setup the languages correctly.
-All languages should have the right information in the Locale and Language Tag field.
-When set correctly, TYPO3 will automatically connect your page in the different languages for search engines.
+Ensure, that you setup the site languages correctly.
+All languages should have the right information in the Locale and other language-dependant input fields.
+When set correctly, TYPO3 will automatically connect your page in the different languages so that search engines understand their relations.
 This it to ensure that the search engine knows which page to show when someone is searching in a specific language.

 See Adding Languages for more details.

-Although TYPO3 will respond with a HTTP status code 404 (Not found) when a page is not found, it is best practise to have a proper message telling the user that the page they requested is not available and to guide them to another page or for example to a search function of your website.
+Although TYPO3 will respond with a HTTP status code 404 (Not found) when a page is not found, it is best practice to have a proper content telling the user that the page they requested is not available.
+This can guide them to another page or for example to a search function of your website.

 See Error handling for more details.